monk-io/docs/docs/develop/affinity.md

 # How to constrain containers to certain instances in monk cluster

-Monk provides a mechanism to constrain runnables to certain instances or groups of instances within a cluster.
+MonkOS provides a mechanism to constrain runnables to certain instances or groups of instances within a cluster.
 This mechanism ensures that your containers will not run where they don't belong.

 Each runnable has an _affinity_ - by default this affinity is set to any instance but can be easily overriden.
-Additionally, in case of restart Monk will remember where each of the runnables were and restarts them in place so they don't change instances unless they are forced to do so.
-This feature is perfect for stateful workloads and we say that in Monk the workloads are _sticky_.
+Additionally, in case of restart MonkOS will remember where each of the runnables were and restarts them in place so they don't change instances unless they are forced to do so.
+This feature is perfect for stateful workloads and we say that in MonkOS the workloads are _sticky_.

 ## Prerequisites

-You should have a Monk cluster with several instances and tags running in order to follow this guide.
+You should have a MonkOS cluster with several instances and tags running in order to follow this guide.

 ## Step 1: Basic Kit